t3dotgg/t3-astro/src/pages/blog/posts/types-and-nextjs.md

 This question may seem dumb.
 "Of course you would have more type definitions in the better typed system!"

-The best typed systems should require no types be written at all.
+The best type systems should require no types to be written at all.

 _But how??!_